Lecturer - Developmental Psychology

 Kedwards@marjon.ac.uk

+My primary research interest is Theory of Mind.
 Traditional false belief tasks indicate that belief reasoning emerges from about four years of age, whilst non-verbal measures infer that infants and toddlers are sensitive to others’ false beliefs.
 One explanation of these contradictory findings is that infants are capable of psychological reasoning, but direct verbal testing fails to reveal this due the demands placed on executive functioning.
 An alternative, two-systems account, suggests that infant success in spontaneous tasks is due to a low-level system, which allows efficient processing of belief-like states.
 Previously, the debate has focused on measuring eye-gaze in one-shot tasks.
-In a departure from this, the main thrust of my research is to provide new and converging behavioural data (using RTs and mouse-tracking analytic techniques) from adult samples to tease apart the 2-System accounts from rival accounts.
+In a departure from this, the main thrust of my research was to provide new and converging behavioural data from adult samples to tease apart the two-system account from rival accounts.

 Edwards, K., & Low, J. (2019).
 Leve1 2 perspective-taking distinguishes automatic and non-automatic belief-tracking.
 Cognition, 193. doi.org/10.1016/j.cognition.2019.104017